All Episodes

 So what am I saying here?

-Out of the summit comes this agreement that they would meet, and sanctions just sort of waft away.
+Out of the summit comes this agreement that they would meet and sanctions just sort of waft away.

 Okay, so they go to Anchorage.

-But then it was just a SOP.
+But there was just a SOP.

 Putin knows what the deal is.